Hurricane Michael Relief Donation Drive | Sunny 107.9

 Hurricane Michael came on so fast and so strong, the reaction time was shorter than normal.
 Now the Florida panhandle needs your help.
 They need it ALL.
-Shoes, clothing and every day items that we normally don’t think about until we don’t have access to it.
+Every day items that we normally don’t think about until we don’t have access to it.
 There are a lot of families displaced as well as family pets and they need us to come through.

 Please join us, along with All My Sons Moving & Storage & Feeding South Florida, and help now.